-For 24 hours General Medical Advice telephone 111 or visit the NHS111 website by
+For 24 hours General Medical Advice telephone 111 or visit the NHS111 website.

-to search over 500 Patient Information Leaflets as well as details of 2000+self-help/patient support groups and similar organisations, or select from the drop down menu below to for self-help advice for common ailments.
+Search over 500 Patient Information Leaflets as well as details of 2000+self-help/patient support groups and similar organisations, or select from the drop down menu below for self-help advice for common ailments.

 • Back pain causes 13 million working days to be lost in Britain each year.